farohan/canvas-painter/README.md

 # canvas-painter

-Use HTML canvas and JS to create multicolored paintings.
+Use HTML canvas and JS to create multicolored paintings: https://farohan.github.io/canvas-painter/